apchavan/go-youtube-downloader/README.md

 ## Important Notes:

-- Systems must have [FFmpeg](https://ffmpeg.org/) installed or have static binary in project directory to merge downloaded separate video & audio streams into a single file.
+- Systems must have [FFmpeg](https://ffmpeg.org/) installed or have latest static binary in project's root directory to merge downloaded separate video & audio streams into a single file.

 - _Age-restricted_ videos can not be downloaded due to YouTube's Signature Ciphering.